zevv/npeg/README.md

 when the complete pattern has been mached this value will be set to `true`, if the complete pattern did not match the subject the value will be `false`.

-In addition to the `ok` field, the `matchLen` field indicates the maximum offset into the subject the parser was able to match the string.
-If the matching succeeded `matchLen` equals the total length of the subject, if the matching failed, the value of `matchLen` is usually a good indication of where in the subject string the error occurred.
+In addition to the `ok` field, the `matchMax` field indicates the maximum offset into the subject the parser was able to match the string.
+If the matching succeeded `matchMax` equals the total length of the subject, if the matching failed, the value of `matchMax` is usually a good indication of where in the subject string the error occurred.

 When, during matching, the parser reaches an `E"message"` atom in the grammar,